joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

  # Option 2 (time consuming): Manually
 https://github.com/joostiphone/Update-OpenCore-to-latest-version

-# Latest Changes in uploaded Big Sur EFI (without a Serial Number):
+# Latest Changes on uploaded EFI (without a Serial Number):
 Please note that I only use the latest Stable released versions of MacOS and OpenCore (so no beta's, nighly builds or latest commitments).

 (Item 0 is the oldest):